2023 Best Design & Applied Arts Bachelor's Degree Schools in Washington

 Top 10 Best Design & Applied Arts Bachelor's Degree Schools

-Our analysis found University of Washington - Seattle Campus to be the best school for design and applied arts students who want to pursue a bachelor’s degree in Washington.
-UW Seattle is a fairly large public school located in the large city of Seattle.
+Our 2023 rankings named University of Washington - Seattle Campus the best school in Washington for design and applied arts students working on their bachelor’s degree.
+UW Seattle is a very large public school located in the city of Seattle.

 After completing their Bachelor's Degree, design graduates from UW Seattle carry an average student debtload of $14,718.